Red Dead Redemption 2: Plot

 Arthur's faith in Dutch is shattered when he abandons Arthur to the Army, leaves John for dead, and refuses to rescue a kidnapped Abigail.
-Arthur and Sadie rescue Abigail from Milton, who names Micah as the Pinkertons' informer before Abigail kills him.
+Arthur and Sadie rescue Abigail from Milton, who names Micah as the Pinkertons' informant before Abigail kills him.
 Arthur returns to camp and openly accuses Micah of betrayal.
-Dutch, Bill, Javier, and Micah turn on Arthur and a newly returned John, but the standoff is broken when Pinkertons attack.
+Dutch, Bill, Javier, and Micah turn against Arthur and a newly returned John, but the standoff is broken when Pinkertons attack.
 The player can choose to have Arthur aid John's escape by delaying the Pinkertons or return to the camp to recover the gang's money.
 Micah ambushes Arthur, and Dutch intervenes in their fight.
 Arthur convinces Dutch to abandon Micah and leave.
-If the player has high honor, Arthur succumbs to his injuries and disease and dies while watching the sunrise; if the player has low honor, Micah executes him.
+If the player has high honor, Arthur succumbs to his injuries and disease while watching the sunrise; if the player has low honor, Micah executes him.

 Eight years later, in 1907, John and his family are trying to lead honest lives.
-They find work at a ranch where John fights back against outlaws threatening his employer.
+They find work at a ranch where John reveals his combat experience against bandits threatening the ranch.
 Believing John is unwilling to give up his old ways, Abigail leaves with Jack.
 John takes a loan from the bank to purchase a ranch.
 He works with Uncle, Sadie, and Charles to build a new home, and proposes to Abigail on her return.
-Afterwards, learning Micah is still alive and formed his own gang, John, Sadie, and Charles assault his camp and find a recently arrived Dutch, who shoots Micah after a tense standoff and leaves in silence, allowing John to kill Micah and claim the gang's Blackwater stash to pay his debt.
-John then marries Abigail and they start a new life on their ranch alongside Jack and Uncle, as Sadie and Charles leave for other pursuits.
+Learning Micah is alive and formed his own gang, John, Sadie, and Charles assault his camp.
+They find Dutch, who shoots Micah after a tense standoff and leaves in silence, allowing John to kill Micah and claim the gang's Blackwater stash to pay his debt.
+John marries Abigail and they start a new life on their ranch alongside Jack and Uncle, as Sadie and Charles leave for other pursuits.

-Mid-credits scenes show Edgar Ross tracking down Micah's killer and finding John's ranch, foreshadowing the events of Red Dead Redemption four years later.
+Mid-credits scenes show the fates of other surviving gang members.
+Edgar Ross tracks down Micah's killer, which leads him to John's ranch, foreshadowing the events of Red Dead Redemption.